 Hikoi for Homes 21 November

-Child Poverty Action Group would like to invite you, your friends, family and networks to join our Hikoi for Homes.
+In 2015 Child Poverty Action Group invited New Zealanders to join our Hikoi for Homes.

 The groups leading the Hikoi believe that because housing is a basic human need access to decent quality, affordable and safe housing should be seen a human right.
 This means that our society and more specifically the State has an obligation to ensure that everyone living in New Zealand always has access to adequate and secure housing.
 The groups further believe that this obligation means that housing needs to be considered as more than a commodity whose allocation is decided entirely by markets and the profit motive.